Mountain railways of India: Kalka–Shimla Railway

 The Kalka–Shimla Railway has 103 tunnels and 864 bridges.
-Many of the bridges are multi-arched, reminiscent of Ancient Roman aqueducts, and one bridge, which spans 18.29 m, is made with plate girders and steel trusses.
-Its ruling gradient is 1:33 or 3%, and it features 919 curves, with the sharpest at 48 degrees (a radius of 37.47 m).
-The tracks climb from 656 m to a peak elevation of 2076 m at Shimla.
-The longest tunnel on the line is the Barog Tunnel (No. 33), which is 1144 m long, connecting Dagshai and Solan.
-The loops at Taksal, Gumman, and Dharampur help to attain flatter gradients.
+Many of the bridges are multi-arched, similar to Ancient Roman aqueducts, and one bridge, which spans 18.29 m, is made with plate girders and steel trusses.
+Its ruling gradient is 1 in 33, and it features 919 curves, with the sharpest at 48 degrees (radius of 37.47 m).
+The longest tunnel on the line is the Barog Tunnel (No. 33), which is 1144 m long, between Barog and Solan.
+There are loops at Taksal, Gumman, and Dharampur which help to attain the require gradient.